lbologna/hbp-sp6-guidebook/source/online_usecases/brain_area_circuit_in_silico_experiments/hippocampus/configure_run_brainregion_preconf_model_data/configure_run_brainregion_preconf_model_data.rst

  - *Computer*: Which supercomputer will run the simulation.
  - *Project*: (optional) If you want to specify under which project the simulation should be run
  - *Nodes*: The amount of nodes that will be allocated and used for the simulation
- - *Run Time*: The maximum time before timeout (in seconds)
+ - *Run Time*: The maximum time before timeout (in seconds).
+ - *CPUs Per Node*: Number of CPUs that are going to be used for the simulation.
+ - *Total Processors*: The total amount (nodes * cpus).
- - *Preview Config*: This will open a new tab with the complete configuration that is going to be sent (BlueConfig)
+ - *Preview BlueConfig*: This will open a new tab with the complete configuration that is going to be sent

    |run_simulation_form|